Pet Gummies: What Manufacturing Actually Decides

 • acid type and addition timing

-The goal is a texture window that holds up after curing, packaging line handling, shipping conditions, and weeks or months in storage.
-If you only optimize for “fresh off the line,” you’ll usually pay for it later.
+The goal is a texture window that holds up after curing, packaging line handling, shipping, and weeks or months in storage.
+Optimize only for “fresh off the line,” and you'll pay for it later.

 Quality Control for Gummies Is About Unit Variability

-One of the biggest mistakes in gummy programs is leaning too heavily on a single average result.
+One of the biggest mistakes in gummy programs: leaning too heavily on a single average result.
 Gummies demand a more practical question: how consistent is each unit across the run and across time?

 • samples taken early, mid, and late run

-• testing performed after conditioning (not only immediately after cooking)
+• testing after conditioning (not only immediately after cooking)

 • packaging-line pull samples after real handling